WasmEdge/WasmEdge/docs/book/en/src/contribute/contribute.md

 # Contribution Steps

 > This part has been moved to  <https://wasmedge.org/docs/contribute/>.
-Please use our new docs..
+Please use our new docs.